 Daughter Violet Helm ( ? - ? )

 Stepson George Brewer (1900- ? ) was born in 1900.
 He grew up as a farm laborer.

 Stepson Charles Brewer (1903- ? ) was born in 1903.
 He grew to manhood as a farm worker.
 He learned the trade of barbering and in 1946 cut hair in Salem, IL.

 ~ More ~

-We are grateful for records provided by Gilbert R. Gaumer, Paul K. Gaumer, Mary L. Shirer and the National Archives in the preparation of the Daniel Gaumer Sr. family biographies.
+We are grateful for records provided by Gilbert R. Gaumer, Paul K. Gaumer, Mary L. Shirer and the National Archives in the preparation of this biography.